Frederic F. Little, MD

 In the laboratory, he used key cytokine transgenic and knockout mice to investigate antigen-dependent and -independent allergic airway inflammation.
 Specifically, he investigated interleukin-16, a major CD4 ligand, as a paradigm for downregulation of antigen-dependent TH2 inflammation.

-His translational research continues at Boston University as a principle investigator in a clinic-based study to develop a rapid saliva diagnostics platform for determining the causes of deterioration in asthma control.
-This study has expanded to both Emergency Room populations at B.U. and cohorts of pediatric asthmatics in collaboration Dr. Elizabeth Matsui, Pediatric Allergy/Immunology at Johns Hopkins.
-This translational approach has also been used in developing a point of care device to accurately and rapidly quantify allergen-specific IgE using component-resolved diagnostics.
-This latter ongoing effort is in collaboration with Drs.
+In his translational research at Boston University he served as a principal investigator in an adult Asthma Clinic-based study to develop a rapid saliva diagnostics platform for determining the causes of deterioration in asthma control.
+This study expanded to both Emergency Room populations at B.U. and cohorts of pediatric asthmatics in collaboration Dr. Elizabeth Matsui, Pediatric Allergy/Immunology (then at Johns Hopkins and currently at UT Austin).
+This translational approach has also been used in developing a point of care device to accurately and rapidly quantify blood allergen-specific IgE using component-resolved diagnostics.
+This latter effort was in collaboration with Drs.
 M. Selim Unlü in the Boston University College of Engineering.

-Dr. Little’s educational and administrative responsibilities include directing the Boston University Allergy/Immunology Fellowship Training Program and being the Medical Director of the Pulmonary, Allergy and Sleep Clinics.
-He is also the Clinical Director of Allergy at Boston Medical Center, a role that touches on care delivery in the inpatient and outpatient settings.
+Dr. Little’s educational and administrative responsibilities include directing the Boston University Allergy/Immunology Fellowship Training Program and formerly as Medical Director of the Pulmonary, Allergy and Sleep Clinics.
+He is also involved in several multi-disciplinary efforts leveraging his expertise in Allergy/Immunology including antibiotic stewardship and developing protocols for drug desensitization and graded challenges (with Pharmacy and Infectious Disease), touching on improving care delivery in the inpatient and outpatient settings.

 Research interests include: